Veridise/veridise-docs/orca/user_guide/hints/by_example/hints.md

 sidebar_position: 1
 ---

-This section introduces the `hints` section as a tool developers can use in order to help guide the search for counterexamples against the input specification.
+This section introduces OrCa Hint files as a tool developers can use in order to help guide the search for counterexamples against the input specification.

 ## Intro to Hints: A Small Example